 Outdoor Field Exam – Team (50 points): This exam will include knowledge/skills of orienteering, timber cruising, and timber stand improvement.
 Topics will include bearing and distance, merchantable timber height, DBH, basal area, board volume, and timber stand improvement for multiple landowner objectives.
 Students should know how to use the following tools: magnetic compass, cruising stick or Biltmore stick with hypsometer, DBH tape, and clinometer.

-Note: the 2025 Forestry CDE theme is "Innovations in Forest Products".
-There will be questions related to this theme.
+Note: Visit the Forestry CDE Webpage for this year's theme.
+There will be questions related to the theme.

 Study Resources: Tree identification will focus primarily on the Wisconsin-specific tree identification list (p.
 5-6) found in Forest Trees of Wisconsin: How to Know Them, a DNR publication, AND a list of invasive Wisconsin plants.
 Forestry health/disorders will focus on a Wisconsin-revised list reflecting ID most relevant to Wisconsin.
 The forestry equipment ID list is identical to the national CDE event.
 Both adapted lists are modeled from the National CDE Handbook.